analogdevicesinc/msdk/Examples/MAX78002/ADC/README.md

 Universal instructions on building, flashing, and debugging this project can be found in the [MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/).

-- For a "quick-start" or for first-time users see ["Getting Started"](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#getting-started)
-- See ["Development Guide"](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#development-guide) for a detailed reference.

 ### Project-Specific Build Notes

 (None)